common-workflow-library/legacy/README.md

 ## SPARQL

 For your convinience [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/) SPARQL server is provided.
-It automaticaly downloads new CWL tool descriptions converts them into XML/RDF format and makes available at https://sparql-test.commonwl.org.
+It automaticaly downloads new CWL tool descriptions converts them into XML/RDF format and makes available at https://sparql-test.commonwl.org or https://sparql-cwl.cloudapp.net/ .
 Each CWL tool becomes a graph that can be queried.
 Provided sample queries all the graphs where foaf:name **"Dobin"** is present.

 To run a simple query that searches for all graphs(cwl files) where foaf:name is "Dobin":